How to Profile Your Ideal Customer Through Personas

 You’ll most likely come up with several different personas.
 And that’s okay.
-There might be a twentysomething year old student traveling for the summer, a family with kids, a professional on a business trip, or a couple on a weekend getaway.
+There might be a twenty-something year old student visiting home for the summer who got in a car accident, a father with kids looking for visitation rights, a professional suffering a product defect, or a couple looking for a divorce.
 Write out their entire story.
 This brainstorming exercise will take some time but it is worth the investment.
 If you don’t, you run the risk of a poorly executed marketing plan.

 In order to paint a clear picture of your target persona, you’ll need to find answers to very specific questions:

 - age, gender, marital status, location